Create a new module

 1. In order to use Nuitka, you must install a supported C compiler on your machine.

 2. Then, create a Python virtual environment in your module’s directory to ensure your module has access to any required libraries.
-Be sure you are within your Python virtual environment for the rest of these steps: your terminal prompt should include the name of your virtual environment in parenthesis.
+Be sure you are within your Python virtual environment for the rest of these steps: your terminal prompt should include the name of your virtual environment in parentheses.

 3. Create a requirements.txt file containing a list of all the dependencies your module requires.
 For example, a requirements.txt file with the following contents ensures that the Viam Python SDK (viam-sdk) and Nuitka (nuitka) are installed: